This is How to Plan the Best 2 Days in Paris Itinerary

 With bustling cafes, cozy bookshops and landmarks from the middle ages, the Latin Quarter on the left bank is an intriguing zone to explore.
 It’s mostly located in the 5th arrondissement and is home to the 18th century Pantheon, the 13th century Sorbonne university, the National Museum of Natural History, and Jardin des Plantes botanical gardens on the river.

-You’ll also want to make time during your 2 days in Paris for the famous Shakespeare and Company, a small independent bookstore tucked into a 17th-century monastery and crammed full of literature.
+You’ll also want to make time during your two days in Paris for the famous Shakespeare and Company, a small independent bookstore tucked into a 17th-century monastery and crammed full of literature.

 Luxembourg Garden